Our Mission

 Koroush Mesbah

-- Life Enrichments Instructor
+- Life Enrichment/Visual Arts Instructor

 Kourosh joined the HOPE team in November 2022.
 He is a musician with a degree in Music Business from Full Sail University in Winter Park, Florida.